4 min read

 Just in case I haven't repeated myself enough: we don't favor explanations because they are perfect; we favor them because they're good enough.
 Good enough at explaining what's going on to our satisfaction; good enough at predicting what's going to happen next; good enough, when appropriate, for us to control aspects of what the theory is explaining.

 Drastic changes in our understandings of the natural and social worlds are not undone by some random bits of evidence "falsifying" a theory.
 They occur because of widespread agreement that a different explanation is better at explaining all of the relevant evidence.
 Physicists did not throw out Newtonian physics because it couldn't predict mercury's orbit.
-They throw out Newtonian physics – or, rather, preserved it in the old people's home for physics theories – when relativity could explain all of the stuff that Newtonian physics could and more.
+They threw out Newtonian physics – or, rather, preserved it in the old people's home for physics theories – when relativity could explain all of the stuff that Newtonian physics could and more.

 References